matdombrock/nopaz/README.md

 NOPAZ deterministically generates "random" passwords based off of your master passphrase and a site id.

+Configurations are stored as bookmarks which can be kept in your browser or a note taking app.

 ## 💡 Inspired by
 - [Eblade/paz](https://github.com/eblade/paz)
 - [Chriszarate/supergenpass](https://github.com/chriszarate/supergenpass)